lemoogle/iod-ember/README.md

 ## Building

 * `ember build`
-This will put the files required to run on a separate server in the dist folder
+This will put the files required in the dist folder